esphome/esphome-docs/components/lvgl.rst

         checked:
           bg_color: 0x00FF00 # here you apply styles to be used when in the respective state

-The state itself can be can be changed by interacting with the widget, or :ref:`programatically <lvgl-objupd-act>` with ``lvgl.widget.update`` action.
+The state itself can be can be changed by interacting with the widget, or through :ref:`actions <lvgl-objupd-act>` with ``lvgl.widget.update``.

 See :ref:`lvgl-cook-cover` for a cookbook example how to play with styling and properties to show different states of a Home Assistant entity.

 .. _lvgl-objupdflag-act:

-In addition to visual stilyng, each widget supports some boolean **flags** to influence the behavior:
+In addition to visual styling, each widget supports some boolean **flags** to influence the behavior:

 - **hidden** (*Optional*, boolean): make the widget hidden (like it wasn't there at all), also usable with :ref:`shorthand <lvgl-objupd-shorthands>` actions ``lvgl.widget.show`` and ``lvgl.widget.hide``.
 Defaults to ``false``.
 - **checkable** (*Optional*, boolean): toggle checked state when the widget is clicked.